Las Vegas Downtown Driving Times to and From the Suburbs

 Las Vegas Strip from North Las Vegas

-A quick trip down I-15 brings commuters and visitors alike from North Las Vegas onto the Vegas Strip in 10-15 minutes, if there is no traffic.
+A quick trip down I-15 brings commuters and visitors alike from North Las Vegas with its gated communities and retirement communities onto the Vegas Strip in 10 to 15 minutes, if there is no traffic.
 During morning and evening commutes, this can go up to 24 minutes (on average), with some heightened variability in the event of an accident.

 Las Vegas Strip from Sunrise Manor

 With no traffic, this trip is slightly more than 15 miles long and takes drivers somewhere between 14 and 28 minutes.
 I-15 is at the core of this route, but other streets like Lamb Boulevard can be incorporated to adjust based on current traffic conditions.
 During morning and evening rush hours, this trip can quickly expand between 35 and 45 minutes long.
 Getting creative with the roads used outside I-15 and I-515 can help drivers save some time in either direction.
-What's most interesting about this trip is if a route avoiding the highway is chosen, the duration of the trip can vary from 25 minutes through over one hour in length.
+What's most interesting about this trip is if drivers take a route avoiding the highway, the duration of the trip can vary from 25 minutes to over an hour in length.

 Las Vegas Strip from Summerlin